-As a little girl, I remember having missionaries come to our church.
+As a little girl, I remember missionary prayer cards.
+I remember having missionaries come to our church.

 I remember their fun tables full of interesting things.
 I remember big pictures projected on the wall of the church fellowship hall.
 They had pictures of things I’d never seen before and talked of places I had never even heard of before.
 They spoke other languages and shared fun stories of animals in their house.
 They had amazing tales of snakes and miracles and huge crowds of people.

-I remember holding a little card with their picture and wondering what these families were really like… reading their newsletters pinned to the church hall bulletin board and thinking about how they lived between the stories shared.
+I remember holding their prayer cards with their picture and wondering what these families were really like… reading their newsletters pinned to the church hall bulletin board and thinking about how they lived between the stories shared.

 As I grew older, I remember more of what they said from the platform.
 I remember more of their journeys and triumphs and tidbits of their lives overseas.